stacklio/stackl/docs/content/rest-api.md

 restrictedtoc: true
 ---

-This document is the authoritative specification of the OPA REST API.
+This document is the authoritative specification of the STACKL REST API.

 ##  Policy API